inmzhang/surface_code_quantum_computation/main.typ

 Currently, only limited building blocks are implemented.
 And the compilation from a general `ZXGraph` to `BlockGraph` is not supported yet.

 #figure(
-  image("./images/sketchup.png", width: 30%), caption: [SketchUp Model of a Logical CNOT], )
+  image("./images/sketchup.png", width: 30%), caption: [Computation Building Blocks in SketchUp], )

 == Implement `Block`s

 Represent local circuits as `Plaquette` and compose the `Plaquette`s with the pattern specified by the `Template` to build scalable circuits.
+Different layers of `Plaquette`s compose a `Block`, e.g. Initialization Layer -> Memory Layer -> Measurement Layer.

 #figure(
-  image("./images/impl_block.png", width: 60%),
+  image("./images/impl_block.png", width: 50%),
   caption: [Build a `Cube` from `Template` and `Plaquette`s] )